ceumicrodata/handbook/onboarding/checklist.md

 * Add them to the Political Connections dropbox folder \(if needed\).
 Any member can do this.
 If you need help, [follow this guide.](https://help.dropbox.com/files-folders/share/share-with-others)
 * Request a CEU-issued e-mail address.
 Ask a project administrator for help with this.
 * Request CEU VPN access.
 Ask a project administrator for help with this.
-* Once the VPN access is ready, request server access to percheron1 and percheron2.
+* Once the VPN access is ready, request server access to haflinger.
 Write to the admin Slack channel with the VPN username and an e-mail address that the new member uses.
 * Invite them to the microdata stackoverflow \(requires CEU e-mail address\).
 To invite, direct them to [this page.](https://stackoverflow.com/c/ceu-microdata) They can auto-join after registering with a CEU-issued e-mail address.